sdegutis/90s.dev/site/public/blog/jsln-meeting-json-halfway.md

 Nobody likes writing or editing JSON.
 That's why JSON5 and JSONC and TOML etc exist.

+But those either add *way too much* complexity of their own, or they simplify the *wrong things* about JSON.
+I really *just want JSON*, only, *slightly* more convenient.

 So in the spirit of xkcd.com/927,
 I present to you, *yet another JSON alternative:*